Ynniss/android-dev-challenge-compose-week-2/README.md

 ## :scroll: Description
-**Star countdown timer** is a basic one screen app, using some basic animations
+**Star countdown timer** is a one screen app made with Jetpack Compose, using some basic animations

 ## :bulb: Motivation and Context
 Really cool to try out some animations